Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/text.md

 # Text

-There are three text components to display and edit text on the screen, they are as follows:
+There are three text components to display and edit text on the screen, which are as follows:

 - The [TextLabel](#textLabel) displays a short text string.